A-skillz/pdsnd_github/README.md

-## Basic Data Exploration with pandas on Bikeshare Data
+## Basic Data Exploration with python using pandas and numpy libraries on Bikeshare Data
 A Python project using pandas to explore bikeshare data.

 ## Project Overview